navikt/vdl-cli/README.md

 ## Installation

-### Bare installation only for `open` command
+### Bare installation, only for `open` command

-Should be installed in the global python intepreter.
+Needs to be installed in the global python intepreter.
+So you can use it outside of an 'venv'.

 ```shell
 pip install "vdl-cli @ git+https://github.com/navikt/vdl-cli@<version>"